elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/basic-math-operators-in-javascript.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Sometimes, people use it in more complex constructs to put several actions in one line.
-It is not a normal or recommended approach.</div><br />
+  <div><strong>Interview Response:</strong> Sometimes, people use it in more complex constructs to put several actions in one line, and it is not a standard or recommended approach.</div><br />
   <div><strong className="codeExample">Code Example:</strong> Three expressions in one line…<br /><br />

   <div></div>